YousefAwwad99/SQL-DATA-WARHOUSE/README.md

 <h2>🌟 About Me</h2>

 <p>
   Hi!
-I'm <strong>Yousef Awwad</strong>, a developer interested in data engineering, SQL, and building practical software projects.
+I'm <strong>Yousef Awwad</strong>, a developer interested in Web development and data, SQL, and building practical software projects.
 This project is part of my journey to strengthen my skills in data warehousing and analytics.
 </p>